lvzon/sustainsubstance/content/better-stories/matters-of-complexity.md

 Let's take an example from a complex social system: What happens in, say, regional politics cannot really be reduced to physics and chemistry, or even to neuroscience.[^reductionism]
 It depends mostly on interactions between, in this case, politicians and other groups in a society.
-It also depends on interactions with other systems (for instance, economics) and other levels of organisation (like national and international politics and geopolitical power relations).
+It also depends on interactions with other systems (for instance, economies) and other levels of organisation (like national and international politics and geopolitical power relations).

 In my [previous article](https://sustainsubstance.org/beyond-optimists-and-pessimists.html), I talked about various ways of seeing the world in relation to sustainability.
 The ecomodernist worldview tends to emphasise the potential for large-scale technological solutions to sustainability problems, based on existing institutions and economic growth.
 Ecomodernists strongly believe in the power of science and engineering.
 In contrast, the antimodernist or neo-romantic worldview tends to promote smaller-scale solutions with a bigger role for nature and local communities.
-Neo-romantics often have much less confidence in the explanatory abilities of science, and tend to distrust large-scale application of industrial approaches.
+Neo-romantics often have much less confidence in the explanatory abilities of science, and they tend to distrust large-scale application of industrial approaches.

 Neo-romantics often point out the fact that we live in a world that is dominated by complex systems.
 This has consequences for how much we can rely on large-scale control and on stable economic growth.